mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 The standard library `log` package provides methods that help with writing error messages to stderr.

-`log.Fatal(message)` outputs a line containing the date, time, and message, and exits with a status code of 1.
+By default, `log.Fatal(message)` outputs a line containing the date, time, and message, and exits with a status code of 1.

+By default, `log.Fatalf(formatString, args)` is similar, but uses a format string to specify the message string that includes placeholders for the remaining arguments.

+Including the date and time in log messages is useful in long-running applications like web servers.

+A custom prefix can be added to all messages produced by the `log` package by calling `log.SetPrefix(prefix)`.

+The date and time can be suppressed in all messages produced by the `log` package by calling `log.SetFlags(0)`.
+This function takes an integer which is the result of or'ing predefined constants that identify potential prefixes.

+The constants are:

+- `Ldate` - yyyy/mm/dd in local time zone
+- `Ltime` - hh:mm:ss in local time zone
+- `Lmicroseconds` - hh:mm:ss.microseconds
+- `Llongfile` - full-file-path:line-number
+- `Lshortfile` - file-name.file-extension:line-number
+- `LUTC` - use UTC instead of local time zone for dates and times
+- `LstdFlags` - same as `Ldate | Ltime`; default flag value

 `log.Panic(message)` outputs a line containing the date, time, and message, followed by a line containing "panic:" and the message again, followed by a stack trace, and exits with a status code of 2.